NetAngels/django-webodt/doc/tables.rst

 exactly where you would expect them to find.

 .. note::
-    If something goes wrong you can check the contents of an attribute called `template_contet`.
+    If something goes wrong you can check the contents of an attribute called `template_content`.
     It is available **only after calling a render method**.

 The output will look like presented below.